HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 Maintaining Your Texas Homeschool

-To maintain homeschooling in Texas, consider the following steps:
+To maintain homeschooling in Texas, consider the following best practices:

-Withdrawal from Public School: If your child was previously enrolled in a Texas public school, officially withdraw them by notifying the school of your decision to homeschool in Texas.
+- Withdrawal from Public School: If your child was previously enrolled in a Texas public school, keep a copy of your withdrawal letter for your records.

-Establish a Curriculum: Develop or choose a homeschool curriculum that meets Texas state requirements and aligns with your child’s educational needs and interests.
-Utilize various resources, including textbooks, workbooks, online programs, and educational materials.
+- Establish a Curriculum: Choose resources that fit your child’s needs and learning style—whether textbooks, workbooks, online programs, or other educational materials.

-Maintain Records: Although not required by Texas law, it’s advisable to keep records of your homeschooling activities, including attendance, grades, and samples of your child’s work.
+- Maintain Records (optional): While not required by Texas law, many parents keep records of attendance, grades, and samples of work for future use (such as college applications or transfers).

-Connect with Support Groups: Join local homeschooling support groups or organizations to connect with other homeschooling families, share resources, and seek advice and encouragement.
+- Connect with Support Groups: Join local or statewide homeschooling groups for resources, advice, and encouragement.

-Evaluate and Adjust: Regularly assess your Texas homeschooling approach and your child’s academic progress.
-Be open to making adjustments to your homeschool curriculum, schedule, and teaching methods as needed to ensure the best educational experience for your child.
+- Evaluate and Adjust: Regularly assess your approach and your child’s academic progress, making adjustments as needed to ensure the best educational experience.

-By following these steps, you will know how to homeschool in Texas and effectively maintain your homeschooling journey in Texas while providing a quality education for your child and staying compliant with Texas homeschool laws.
+By following these steps, you’ll understand how to homeschool in Texas while staying compliant with state law and providing a quality education for your child.

 Texas Homeschool Reporting Requirements